 From here, fish are divided into flat and round fish.
 Flatfish swim on their sides, along the bottom of the ocean and have both eyes on one side of their heads.
 Round fish are more what we think of fish being like.

 The third distinction is fat content.
-Fish are either lean, moderate or high-fat fish.
+Fish are either lean, moderate, or high-fat fish.
 The table below gives you some examples.
-Lean fish are considered to have less than 2 1/2% fat, moderate have up to 6% fat and anything above this is in the high-fat category.
+Lean fish are considered to have less than 2 1/2% fat, moderate have up to 6% fat and anything above that is in the high-fat category.

-When it comes to selecting fish, fresh fish should fresh smell, have firm flesh and a moist appearance.
-If the fish smells too fishy ask for something else.
+When it comes to selecting fish, fresh fish should fresh smell, have firm flesh, and a moist appearance.
+If the fish smells too fishy, ask for something else.
 To keep fish fresh, make sure it is tightly wrapped and kept cold.
-Do not plan on keeping fresh fish more than a couple of days.
+Do not plan on keeping fresh fish for more than a couple of days.
 If possible try to purchase it the same day you plan to cook it.
-If you can't cook the fish within about 2 days, freeze it.
+If you can't cook the fish within about two days, freeze it.
 Frozen fish should be frozen solid and also, tightly wrapped.